massix/chaos-monkey/README.md

 The Pod Watcher **ignores** the `maxReplicas` and `minReplicas` fields of the CRD, thus generating real chaos inside the cluster.

+### AntiPressure Watcher
+This is another point where the fun begins.
+The AntiPressure Watcher is responsible of creating Chaos inside the cluster by detecting which pod of a given container is using the most CPU and simply kill it.
+It works the opposite of a classic [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), in the code is often referred to as `antiHPA` for this reason.

+**WARNING**: for the AntiPressure Watcher to work, your cluster **must** have a [metrics server](https://github.com/kubernetes-sigs/metrics-server) installed, this often comes installed by default on most Cloud providers.
+If you want to install it locally, please refer to the [terraform configuration](./main.tf) included in the project itself.

 ## Deployment inside a Kubernetes Cluster
 In order to be able to deploy the ChaosMonkey inside a Kubernetes cluster you **must**